timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_DockPanel_MeasureOverride.md

 #### Return Value
 <a href="T_Avalonia_Size">Size</a>
+The Panel's desired size.

+## Remarks
-The Panel's desired size.Children are measured based on their sizing properties and <a href="T_Avalonia_Controls_Dock">Dock</a>.
+Children are measured based on their sizing properties and <a href="T_Avalonia_Controls_Dock">Dock</a>.
 Each child is allowed to consume all of the space on the side on which it is docked; Left/Right docked children are granted all vertical space for their entire width, and Top/Bottom docked children are granted all horizontal space for their entire height.

 ## See Also